 In such a scenario, do you really want your best content to not even receive the proper amount of attention it deserves?
 After all the research and hard work you put into it?

-For 2019, we highly recommend you create give video content an intentional and dedicated try.
+For 2020, we highly recommend you create give video content and video marketing an intentional and dedicated try.

 If you still aren’t convinced, here are a few numbers to rock your mind: